top of page

 May 2019: Numerous renovations and improvements were made to our church grounds including the rehabilitation of garden and lawn sprinklers, upgrading the flower beds and garden, installation of ADA-compliant doors for our church, and additional handicap parking for parishioners.
 The generous donations of our parishioners to our Church Development fund made all this possible.

-October 2019: We installed two overhead projectors and screens to enhance our liturgies.
+October 2019: Two overhead projectors and screens were installed in our church to enhance our liturgies.
 This initiative was made possible through a special collection held in August 2019 wherein our parishioners donated $4,973.00, the multiple fundraisers that were held by the Knights of Columbus St. Thomas Council #15154 that raised $1,864.00, as well as donations from multiple anonymous donors whose contribution totaled $1,315.00.

 January 2020: A statue of The Holy Family was installed on the west side of the altar.
 The statue was made in Italy and shipped directly to St. Thomas.
 The statue was donated by parishioner Dolores Mottle in loving memory of her late husband, Ed.